benfjackson/EuroJournal/Characters.md

 The 3 Mancunian teenagers
 Billeh the boy who got out of a 1.5 year relationship last week but wanted the blue haired girl to know that he really liked her and its definitely not about ...
-Kiera was simultaneously a tall hot goth but also a a loud in ur face mancunian type.
+Kiera was simultaneously a tall hot goth but also a a loud in ur face Mancunian type.
 I walked off for 5 mins and she was making out with someone else skull emoji.
 She told me she was sleeping on her friends couch but I bet she didn't hehe ;P

 ## Edinburgh